USF-HII/usf-hii.github.io/pages/usf-rc-hii/slurm/array.md

 task_number=${SLURM_ARRAY_TASK_ID}

-# Now you could run the same program but give it a different value
+# Now run a program with ${task_number} as an argument to vary its input file, behavior, etc.

 /bin/echo "task_number=${task_number}"
 ```

+Once completed, the output from the task job can be enumerated via the `head` program:

 ```
 hii$ head hello-world-array*.log